opalj/opal/OPAL/common/Readme.md

 # Overview
-***Opal Common*** implements generally useful data-structures and algorithms when writing static analyses. *OPAL Common* in particular implements a framework for the concurrent execution of fixed-point computations (see _fpcf_ package for more information).
+***Opal Common*** implements generally useful data-structures and algorithms when writing static analyses.
+It in particular implements data-structures related to Int(eger) values.

 ## Remarks
 This project contains (among others) macros.
-Hence, it need to be compiled/need to be available before other projects can be compiled.
+Hence, it needs to be compiled/needs to be available before other projects can be compiled.